Mishieck/riu-neumorphism/README.md

 `opacities(OL, OD)`

 where `OL` is the opacity of the light shadow and `OD` is the opacity of the dark shadow.
 The values range from 0 to 1 just as it is in CSS.
-The default value for the light shadow is 0.8 and 1 is for the dark shadows.
+The default value for the light shadow is 0.8 and 1 is for the dark shadow.

 __Example 3.8__